OpenTabletDriver/OpenTabletDriver/README.md

-If you'd like us to add support for a new tablet, open an issue or join our [discord](https://discord.gg/9bcMaPkVAR) asking for support. *We generally prefer that adding tablet support be done through discord, due to the back-and-forth involved*.
+If you'd like us to add support for a new tablet, open an issue or join our [discord](https://discord.gg/9bcMaPkVAR) asking for support. *We generally prefer that adding support for a tablet be done through discord, due to the back-and-forth involved*.

 We'll have you do a few things like making a recording of the data sent by your